The styling tips Kate Middleton relies on for her signature polished look

-If you’re in the market for a new pair of welly boots, you can’t go wrong with Hunter.
+If you’re in the market for a new pair of wellies, you can’t go wrong with Hunter.
 Their Original Tall Wellington Boots are fully waterproof, comfortably lined and come with a 2-year warranty.
-Not bad for £95, eh?

 Easy-to-walk in wedges

-For long days on your feet, you just can’t beat the comfort of a wedge.
-Something Catherine knows all about.
+For long days on your feet, you just can’t beat the comfort of wedges.
+Something Kate knows all about.
 A wardrobe staple for the Duchess of Cambridge year after year, a wedge espadrille is her go-to shoe as soon as the weather warms up.

 Copy the floral style of her statement studs with a pair of your very own from Swarovski at John Lewis.
 They’re chic and sparkly all at once.

 Reducing the risk of a wardrobe malfunction, Catherine tends to favour ladylike midis to shorter styles.
 In fact, it’s rumoured she even has weights sewn into the hemlines of her dresses to keep them perfectly in place.

 Finishing as the name suggests, in the middle of your calf, midi dresses draw attention to the smallest part of your leg.
 Not forgetting they help show off your shoes too.

 Dresses by Alessandra Rich, the designer behind the patterned green dress Kate wore during her 2020 tour of Ireland, start at around £1000 ($1372), placing them way out of our budget.
 Luckily, this Whistles’ Animal Wrap Dress is now £99 ($136).